FAQs and anwsers

 - For the MSciComm, there are a very limited number of University of Otago scholarships available for the second year of the programme (the thesis year).

-- The New Zealand government offers scholarship opportunities to students from some Pacific countries, some Commonwealth countries and some developing countries.
-Find lists of eligible countries:
+- The New Zealand government offers scholarship opportunities to students from some developing countries.

 When are applications due?